 Following Hudson and Kühner (2012), Yang (2017) challenged the homogeneity of a productive East Asian welfare regime and highlighted the emergence of divergent patterns of welfare development across both protective and productive dimensions.
 Yang applied FSITA and examined six policy areas: education, health care services, family, old-age pensions, housing and unemployment across six East Asian cases.
 Her results identified that Korea (along with Japan) can qualify as welfare state regimes due to their comprehensive interventions while Hong Kong and Taiwan displayed more protective rather than productive characteristics.
 By paying attention to historical legacies (colonisation) but also economic integration to global markets Yang concluded that while East Asian welfare regimes do display productivist logic, there is little evidence that it is their defining characteristic.

-Yang and Kühner (n.d.) explored specifically the transition of these six East Asian welfare regimes and whether there is a continuity or change in terms of their paths.
+Yang and Kühner (2020) explored specifically the transition of these six East Asian welfare regimes and whether there is a continuity or change in terms of their paths.
 Building and expanding from Yang’s (2017) empirical data, they apply FSITA to three temporal point (1990s,2000s, 2016) to map the transition.
 After calculating the FSITA scores for each temporal point, then they devise three models of welfare transitions capturing change.
 Their findings, supported with mini case studies, do not provide any confirmation to Gough’s (2004b) prediction that East Asian welfare regime will bifurcate between a more market-led or redistributive state-led welfare regime.
 Their results are consistent with Yang (2017) insofar as Korea displays a clear trajectory towards a balanced and comprehensive welfare model which combines both productive and protect elements for the period explored (1990-2016).

 Reflections on ongoing research agenda